 Q: Tell us about the radar system.
 How did you learn about it and why are you excited about it?

 A: The idea came about after a series of conversations with a radar company in Provo, Utah that makes a compact radar surveillance device called the SpotterRF®.
 Devices like these were designed to be used by the military to warn of nearby threats like drones, people, and vehicles, but they’re starting to have applications for wildlife, too.

 The SpotterRF is able to withstand extreme weather, so we decided to test whether it could detect polar bears and serve as an early warning system for Arctic communities.
-If wildlife managers can spot a polar bear as it approaches a town or work station, they’ll be able to use non-lethal deterrents to drive the bear away—preventing harm to the bear and to people.
+If wildlife managers can spot a polar bear as it approaches a town or workstation, they’ll be able to use less-lethal deterrents to drive the bear away—preventing harm to the bear and to people.

 Q: Where are you testing the system?

 A: We decided that Churchill, Manitoba, Canada, the polar bear capital of the world, would be the perfect test site for several reasons.
 First, polar bears gather near Churchill every fall as they wait for the sea ice to return.
 So, we knew we would reliably have polar bears to test there.
 Second, we already have vast infrastructure in place in Churchill to power our Polar Bear Cams and Tundra Connections® webcasts.
 Knowing we’d be able to piggyback on that—both the wireless and bandwidth—was a big plus.
 And, finally, the town of Churchill supported the idea and welcomed our team.

 Q: Churchill already has a robust Polar Bear Alert Program.
 How does the SpotterRF fit into that?